You Can Beat Credit Card Debt Collectors

 6 Charged In Debt Collection Fraud Scheme

 Please Do NOT Send Me Private Emails - Here's Why

 I understand that some people think that they need to keep their information private for whatever fears they may have about a creditor, but those fears are unfounded when you are on this blog anonymously in the first place.
 When you send me a private email, I cannot simply hit reply.
 Doing so sends my reply somewhere into the ether, and I get a response that the message failed.
 So, I end up wasting my time, and you end up without a response.
 Please do not send me private emails with your requests for an answer.
 I simply cannot afford the lengthy time and effort it takes to figure out how to jump through all of the hoops necessary to make sure that a reply gets to you.
 If you cannot post your question here, it will not get answered.
 I hope you can understand.
 I wrote this article to help others, but the amount of time it takes to continue helping everybody (for free) means that I cannot triple that workload so that people can get a private response. it is simply impossible.
 I appreciate your understanding.

 To Read More By Author Brian Gray

 Brian Gray has been a prolific writer for many years, and has written on a variety of subjects.
-If you enjoyed this article and would like to read more by this author, simply click on the name "Brian Gray" next to the author's photo above, then click on his name in the box that appears, and you will see a list of his current writings.
+If you enjoyed this article and would like to read more by this author, simply click on the name "Brian Gray" next to the author's photo above, then click on "Profile" in the box that appears, and you will see a list of his current writings.
 A number of people have suggested that Brian should charge a fee for the information in this article, but he has repeatedly said that he shares this information and this hub freely so that others may be helped.
 If you wish to return the favor, Brian would be happy if you read one of his other articles and forwarded them to friends to read.